NoBlanks/X470-F-Hackintosh/README.md

 - WD Blue 500GB SSD (MacOS)
 - MSI GT 710 1GB GDDR3
 - Intel AX200 (Wifi and Bluetooth)
-- Opencore 0.7.1
+- Opencore 0.7.3
-- MacOS Monterey Dev Beta 1
+- MacOS Monterey Dev Beta 6

 # What doesn't work (excluding most of the issues that only happen on AMD Hackintoshes)

 - DRM in Safari, Apple TV+ and iTunes Videos (Can be fixed by installing Catalina and doing DRM fixes)
 - Airdrop (can be fixed with an Apple Airport card or in a later update of AirportItlwm)
-- macOS 12 Monterey Dev Beta 2 and Public Beta 1 doesn't work due to the AMD patches, until then, wait for new AMD patches

 # Additional Notes
 - The SMBIOS is the MacPro7,1 (Mac Pro 2019)